mhale/cround/readme.md

 # cround

-A floating point number rounding package for Go which calls the rounding functions from the C standard library.
+A floating-point number rounding package for Go which calls the rounding functions from the C standard library.

 The Go standard library does not provide a rounding function in the math package, which requires developers to write their own.
 Here are some rounding functions you can use instead of doing that.